-It is relatively rare.
-According to the NCI, the lifetime risk of developing cancer in the mouth or throat is around
+According to the NCI, cancer in the throat or mouth causes

-In adults, exposure to tobacco and the human papillomavirus (HPV) increase the risk.
+In adults, exposure to tobacco and the human papillomavirus (HPV) increases the risk of developing throat cancer.

-There are many different types of throat cancer.
+There are several different types of throat cancer and many places within the throat where cancer can develop.
 The symptoms and progression will depend on the type and location of the cancer.